 Type 1 diabetes in children is a condition in which your child's body no longer produces an important hormone (insulin).
-Your child needs insulin to survive, so you'll have to replace the missing insulin.
+Your child needs insulin to survive, so the missing insulin needs to be replaced with injections or with an insulin pump.
 Type 1 diabetes in children used to be known as juvenile diabetes or insulin-dependent diabetes.

-The diagnosis of type 1 diabetes in children can be overwhelming at first.
-Suddenly you and your child — depending on his or her age — must learn how to give injections, count carbohydrates and monitor blood sugar.
+The diagnosis of type 1 diabetes in children can be overwhelming, especially in the beginning.
+Suddenly you and your child — depending on your child's age — must learn how to give injections, count carbohydrates and monitor blood sugar.

-The signs and symptoms of type 1 diabetes in children usually develop quickly, over a period of weeks.
-These signs and symptoms include:
+The signs and symptoms of type 1 diabetes in children usually develop quickly, and may include:

 When to see a doctor

-See your child's doctor if you notice any of the signs or symptoms of type 1 diabetes.
+See your child's health care provider if you notice any of the signs or symptoms of type 1 diabetes.

 The exact cause of type 1 diabetes is unknown.
 But in most people with type 1 diabetes, the body's immune system — which normally fights harmful bacteria and viruses — mistakenly destroys insulin-producing (islet) cells in the pancreas.
 Genetics and environmental factors appear to play a role in this process.

-Insulin performs the critical job of moving sugar (glucose) from the bloodstream to the body's cells.
-Sugar enters the bloodstream when food is digested.
+Once the islet cells of the pancreas are destroyed, your child produces little or no insulin.
+Insulin performs the critical job of moving sugar (glucose) from the bloodstream to the body's cells for energy.

+Type 1 diabetes most often occurs in children but can occur at any age.
 Risk factors for type 1 diabetes in children include:

 - Family history.
 Anyone with a parent or siblings with type 1 diabetes has a slightly increased risk of developing the condition.

-- Genetic susceptibility.
-The presence of certain genes indicates an increased risk of developing type 1 diabetes.
+- Genetics.
+Certain genes indicate an increased risk of type 1 diabetes.

 - Race.
-In the United States, type 1 diabetes is more common among non-Hispanic white children than among other races.
+In the United States, type 1 diabetes is more common among white children of non-Hispanic descent than among children of other races.

 - Certain viruses.
 Exposure to various viruses may trigger the autoimmune destruction of the islet cells.